polkadot-developers/polkadot-docs/develop/blockchains/deployment/overview.md

 Deploying a blockchain is more than just launching a runtime; it involves preparing the network configuration, ensuring compatibility with the Polkadot ecosystem, and implementing long-term maintenance and update strategies.
 Whether deploying a test network for development purposes or launching a mainnet for production, this article covers the essential points required to get your blockchain up and running.

-## Key Considerations for Deployment

-Before delving into the technical details, it's essential to understand the foundational principles that guide your blockchain deployment.
-Proper planning and configuration are critical for long-term stability and success.
-Key considerations include:

-- Infrastructure Operations - employ an infrastructure-as-code approach, where all components are defined in code and managed through version control.
-This practice ensures your infrastructure remains in a known state, enables trackable changes, allows easy rollbacks, and automates redeployment

-- Security First - prioritize security in your infrastructure decisions.
-Start with strict access controls and blocking unnecessary communications, then enhance security through log monitoring, bastion hosts, and two-factor authentication for SSH access

-- On-Chain Security - protect your assets and network integrity by securing on-chain operations.
-Use various key types (cold, warm, hot) to mitigate session key risks.
-Strategies include utilizing multi-signature accounts for audit trails and implementing proxy accounts to limit permissions on target accounts

 ## Deployment Process

 Taking your Polkadot SDK-based blockchain from a local environment to production involves several critical steps, ensuring your network is stable, secure, and ready for real-world use.
 The following diagram outlines the process at a high level: